Orthogonal Nonnegative Matrix Factorization with Sparsity Constraints

-Tabel \ref{tab:micro} shows the results of the simulation on the dataset, averaged over all the 7 time period and 5 runs for each algorithm in total.
+Tabel \ref{table:results_syn} shows the results of the simulation on the dataset 5, averaged over all the 7 time period and 5 runs for each algorithm in total.

-The results of this table indicate that our proposed algorithm is able to generate perfectly orthogonal metagenes that exhibit a sparsity of 66\%.
-Additionally, the algorithm results in a smaller reconstruction error but slightly slower performance time in comparison to other methods that do not enforce the constraint of orthogonality.
+The results of this table indicate that our proposed algorithm is able to generate perfectly orthogonal metagenes with higher sparsity compared to other methods (66\% vs. average 38\%).
+Furthermore, the algorithm results in a smaller reconstruction error ($\approx$1.5\% on average) but slightly slower performance time compared to other methods that do not enforce the constraint of orthogonality.

-Figure \ref{fig:metas} visually depicts the metagenes computed using MEP-ONMF for individual time periods.
-The upper plot showcases the optimally-weighted variant, while the lower plot enforces equal $\ell_0$-norm ($c_1=c_2=c_3=1/3$) among the three metagenes.
-The algorithm effectively adheres to the sparsity requirement while maintaining orthogonality, as evident from the figures.
+Figure \ref{fig:metas} illustrates the metagenes computed using MEP-ONMF in both unconstrained (upper plot) and inequality-constrained (lower plot) settings, as described in Sections \ref{sec:solution} and \ref{sec:Solution_Ineq}, across seven time periods.
+In the constrained case, the \(\ell_0\)-``norm" of each metagene is limited to 0.35$n$ (i.e., \(\bar{c}_1, \bar{c}_2, \bar{c}_3 \leq 0.35n\)).
+The corresponding cost values and maximum \(\ell_0\)-norms of the metagenes for both cases are summarized in Table \ref{tab:comparison}.